-The state has four classes of general obligation bonds: General Obligation Bonds or Various Purpose General Obligation Bonds, Motor Vehicle Fuel Tax and Vehicle Related Fees (MVFT/VRF) General Obligation Bonds and Triple Pledge Bonds - all of which are general obligations of the state, to which the state has pledged its full faith, credit and taxing power.
+The state has four classes of general obligation bonds: General Obligation Bonds or Various Purpose General Obligation Bonds, Motor Vehicle Fuel Tax (MVFT) General Obligation Bonds, Motor Vehicle Fuel Tax and Vehicle Related Fees (MVFT/VRF) General Obligation Bonds and Triple Pledge Bonds - all of which are general obligations of the state, to which the state has pledged its full faith, credit and taxing power.
 The MVFT bonds are additionally secured by and expected to be paid from motor vehicle fuel taxes.
-The MVFT/VRF bonds are additionally secured by and expected to be paid from tolle-related fees.
+The MVFT/VRF bonds are additionally secured by and expected to be paid from motor vehicle fuel taxes and other vehicle-related fees.
 The Triple Pledge Bonds are additionally secured by motor vehicle fuel taxes and toll revenues and expected to be paid from toll revenues.

-The state also issues certificates of participation, rated Aa1, to finance capital projects and equipment on behalf of state and local agencies.
+The state issues certificates of participation (COPs), rated Aa1, to finance capital projects and equipment on behalf of state and local agencies.
 The COPs are secured by and expected to be paid from payments made by participating state and local agencies including: (1) lease payments for real property projects, and (2) installment purchase payments for personal property.
 Payments made by the state agencies are subject to appropriation by the legislature and executive order reduction by the governor.
 The state has never failed to make needed appropriations to meet the payment obligations for state agencies related to its COPs.
 Payments made by the local agencies are secured by the full faith and credit of the local agencies, effectively general obligation, limited tax obligations.
 In the event any local agency fails to make its scheduled payment, the state will make payments on behalf of the local agencies, subject to appropriation.
 No local agency has ever failed to make a payment obligation related to state-issued COPs.